DC-Area Home Prices Hit New Records in October

 Though the pace of the Washington housing market has calmed down compared to earlier in the pandemic, the latest real-estate stats show that prices nonetheless continue to climb.

-According to October data from multiple listing service Bright MLS, the median price for all housing types in the city of DC reached $705,000 in October, a 10-year high.
+According to October data from multiple listing service Bright MLS, the median price for all housing types in the city of DC reached $705,000 in October, a record high.
 The city of Falls Church also achieved a record—the median price for single-family detached houses there hit the all-time high of $1,530,000.
 The median for all types of housing in the entire DC-metro area was $535,000, a seven-percent increase from October 2020.

 Condos were the exception.
 Their October median was $340,000, a slight dip from last year’s $342,000.
 There also continues to be a much larger supply of them for sale.
 While there was little more than a month’s worth of all housing types for sale in the DC-metro area in October, there was a 4.6-month supply of condos on the market.